Karl Friston

 (1959-)

-Friston is best known for the "free energy principle," a unified theory that suggests that all biological systems, including the brain, act to minimize free energy.
+Friston is best known for his "free energy principle," (FEP) a unifying account of self-organisation, which suggests that all biological systems, including the brain, act to minimize uncertainty.

-Friston's "free energy" has nothing to do with thermodynamic free energy, as defined by
+Friston's "free energy" inherits from Feynman's path integral formulation and is an information theoretic measure (as opposed to thermodynamic free energy, as defined by

 J. Willard Gibbs, which is the energy available to do work in a system that is below thermal equilibrium (maximal disorder).

-This minimization process applies to perception, action, and learning, and is essentially a form of active inference where systems try to make their sensory input predictable.
+Active inference is an application of the FEP to perception, action, and learning, where systems try to make their sensory input predictable.
 In simpler terms, it's a way of describing how living things maintain their existence by actively reducing uncertainty about their environment.
+It resembles

 1. Free Energy and Biological Systems: